jamke/qubes-completion/README.md

 ### When arguments are changed for Qubes OS tools

-When arguments or flags of Qubes OS tool were changed the completion script should be changed accordingly.
+When arguments or flags of Qubes OS tool are changed, the completion script should be changed accordingly.
 The starting point of making such modifications should be the function that corresponds to the changed tool.
 E.g. `_qvm_create()` function for `qvm-create` tool.

 In most cases the strings with the list or arguments and flags are located inside these functions where they are used, and not in one place at the top of the file with some constant strings for all commands.